2M+ North Carolinians

 What to Know

 Only felony convictions affect your voting rights.
-Misdemeanors do not.
-Juvenile court and tribal court sentences also do not affect your voting rights.
+Misdemeanors, juvenile court sentences, and tribal court sentences do not.

-As of March 2022, you cannot vote until you have fully completed your felony sentences.
-This means you cannot vote while on probation, post-release supervision, or parole.
+As of March 2022, you cannot vote while on probation, post-release supervision, or parole for a felony conviction.

-You can vote in jail while awaiting trial, so long as you haven’t lost your voting rights due to a prior felony conviction.
+You can vote in jail if you’re awaiting trial.
+Just make sure you haven't lost your voting rights from a past felony conviction.

-If you were convicted of a felony and have completed your sentence, you must re-register before voting.
+If you were convicted of a felony and have finished your sentence, you need to re-register to vote.

-North Carolina laws apply to North Carolina residents—even if your conviction was in another state.
+North Carolina laws apply to residents, even if their convictions happened in another state.

 What is No Votes Barred?